 The Presentation Layer is the single frontend to the researcher.
 Although it is not the purpose of the DARIAH-CC to develop production ready software (in the sense of TRL 7 to TRL 9), there is the necessity to have more than a mock up of a user interface to SIR.

-Integration and Dependencies
+Integration and dependencies

-Currently, SIR does not integrate with other tools developed by EGI (in the sense of software-level integration).

 The SIR framework is released as a deployable software package that can be hosted on any cloud provider.
 To run it, a Java JDK (version >= 1.8), Maven (version >= 2), and Git are required.

-Cloud operators from any of the NGIs could setup local instances of the system to serve specific Arts and Humanities communities.
+Cloud operators from any of the NGIs could setup local instances of the system to serve specific arts and humanities communities.
 These communities can feed local data into their deployment.
 Instance operators would benefit from the centralised maintenance of the software by GWDG.

 It is therefore possible to operate the SIR application in a ‘Software as a Service’ fashion, so that communities within DARIAH or EGI could gain access to it without the need of installation.
+An operation within the EGI Federate Cloud is planned.

 Release notes